 A targeted kinase inhibitor added to a two-drug immunotherapy combination slowed the progression of advanced kidney cancer in previously untreated patients, according to research led by an oncologist from Dana-Farber Cancer Institute.

 “Patients who received the kinase inhibitor cabozantinib in addition to checkpoint-blockers nivolumab and ipilimumab experienced significantly improved progression-free survival compared to those who received only nivolumab and ipilimumab,” said Toni Choueiri, MD.
-Choueiri, who is the director of the Lank Center for Genitourinary Cancer, will present results of the ongoing COSMIC-313 pivotal phase 3 clinical trial during the European Society of Medical Oncology (ESMO) Congress 2022, in Paris, France.
+Choueiri, who is the director of the Lank Center for Genitourinary Cancer at Dana-Farber, is the lead author of the COSMIC-313 study evaluating the combination of cabozantinib with nivolumab and ipilimumab in previously untreated advanced renal cell carcinoma (RCC) of intermediate or poor risk, which published today in the New England Journal of Medicine.

 Patients treated with the three-drug combination had a 27% lower risk of progression or death compared to those on the two immunotherapy drugs.
 That progression-free survival (PFS) advantage met the primary endpoint.
 The median PFS was not yet reached in the three-drug patient group.
 The median PFS was 11.3 months for patients receiving nivolumab and ipilimumab.